 99% of the clients dissolved their businesses within two years.
 If only they had taken the time to consult with an accountant before investing.
 I charge $150 for an hour to an hour and half for business consultations.
 I would have researched the real estate market or whatever industry they were interested in their state let them know if it was viable.
 I would prepare the paperwork to form a business and charged between $250- $1000.
 I would listen to their expectations and goals and let them know the steps to achieve their goals if possible.
 I would have informed them about their tax obligations, rules, and regulations in their state.
 I would guide them to blogs about passive income, real estate, gig economy – free information.
 These people spent upwards of $60,000 to learn a hard lesson.

 A year in I found the lump in my breast, four months later a friend referred me to a company were a large percentage of ex-LLB employees worked.
 I left April 1oth, a week before deadline.

 *Note – Beware of flashy conventions, charismatic, ostentatious leaders, and hard to explain investment strategies.
 Before you invest, speak with someone with no ties.
 Explain the investment strategy out loud.
 If you cannot clearly explain how you are going to profit off this investment it is definitely time to rethink.
 Never, I mean NEVER put all of your money in one investment.
-Red flags-promissory notes, “we are family, returns higher than the market”, fast talkers.
-Also, watch American Greed – a lot and documentaries like the Panama Papers, Enron, WeWork.
+Red flags-promissory notes, “we are family, returns higher than the market, this is not a pyramid scheme”, fast talkers.
+Also, watch American Greed – a lot and documentaries like the Panama Papers (Netflix’s The Laundromat), Enron, WeWork.